christiaanb/SoOSiM/README.md

 data MemState =
   MemState { addressLookup :: [MemorySource]
            }

+data MemCommand = Register MemorySource
+                | Read     Int
+                | forall a .
+Typeable a => Write Int a
+  deriving Typeable
 ```

-We define a record datatype [1] that has two fields `localAddress` and `remoteAddress`.
+We define two record datatypes [1]; and with three fields (`baseAddress`, `scope`, and `sourceId`) and another with one field (`addressLookup`).
-The first field is a dynamically sized list with elements of `Int`, which holds the address' for which our memory manager is responsible.
-The second field is an `IntMap` datastructure that maps address' to the *Component ID* of the memory manager that is responsible for those address'.
+The first record type defines an address range (`baseAddress` and `scope`) and an indication which memory manager is responsisable for tht memory range.
+The second record type, which has only one field, which defines a dynamically-sized list of `MemorySource` elements.

 We now start defining the actual behaviour of our memory manager, starting with its type annotation: